pmcalabrese/node-babel/README.md

 - a simple Babel configuration
 - a simple Webpack 4 configuration with sourcemaps
 - a simple Rollup configuration with sourcemaps
+- a simple setup for testing with Mocha

 ## 1. Clone project